 - Frequency: There will be seven quizzes during the semester, beginning in week 3.
 Your final quiz grade will be based on your best five quizzes, each worth 6% (in other words, your two lowest quiz scores, including missed quizzes, will be dropped).
-Because of this policy, there are NO make-up quizzes. - Timing: The progress quizzes will be held online and will be available for over 24 hours: the quiz will be available at 9am ET on Wednesday and will close at 12pm (noon) ET on Thursday. - Length of quiz: When this course met in person, these quizzes were held during the first 30 minutes of class.
+Because of this policy, there are NO make-up quizzes. - Timing: The progress quizzes will be held online and will be available beginning at 9am ET on Friday and will close at 9pm ET on Sunday. - Length of quiz: When this course met in person, these quizzes were held during the first 30 minutes of class.
 This semester's quizzes are designed to be completed within 30-40 minutes, provided that you have prepared for the quiz ahead of time.
-Given our flexible quiz format, there is no timer on the quiz (you just need to complete it between 9am on Wednesday and 12pm noon on Thursday). - Permissible aids: I am assuming that you will refer to the readings when completing these check-in quizzes.
+Given our flexible quiz format, there is no timer on the quiz (you just need to complete it between 9am on Friday and 9pm on Sunday).
+Given the surplus of time to complete the quiz, there will be no extensions granted for quizzes. - Permissible aids: I am assuming that you will refer to the readings when completing these check-in quizzes.
 However, you are not permitted to discuss any answers with your peers before or during the quiz window this would be cheating.
 I want you to have the opportunity to demonstrate your knowledge of the readings.
 It truly defeats the purpose to use someone else's answers.
 Please take these quizzes as an opportunity to learn about the science of emotion, though your own lens! - Submission type: The quiz will be administered through Quercus and may be subject to a plagiarism review.

-What is on the guizzes?
+What is on the quizzes?